cathyzhang1230/acg6935-2019/assignments/assignment_1.md

 For each firm in Funda count the number of years of data before prcc_f is non-missing.
 (For example, if a firm is added to Funda in 2004, and prcc_f only is available for the first time in 2006, then there are 2 years of data for that firm)

+Then, give an overview of the frequency (how often 0 years missing, how often 1 year missing, etc).

 ## 4. Header variables